PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `refresh()` and requires exactly one initial full index build regardless of the successful rewrite.

+Duplicate Reshape fan-out cleanup shares the same indexed contract.
+Target shapes are compared semantically from options or constant inputs, public output names are protected, and only indexed consumers of a duplicate output are rewired before structural removal.
+Its instrumentation likewise permits only the initial index refresh.

 The attention module also owns the QKV Slice canonicalization pair.
 One pass replaces compatible Slice branches with Gather/Reshape views; the next replaces three compatible branches with a single Split.
 Both require fully known,